ivanitlearning/AWS-Associate-Courses/README.md

 - Use the execution role which is assumed when needed.
 - Always load data from other services from public APIs or S3.
 - Store data to other services (e.g. S3) because Lambda is non-persistent.
-- 1M free requests and 400,000 GB-seconds of compute per month.
+- 1M free requests and 400,000 GB-seconds of compute per month - Hard to exceed free tier so use as much as possible.

 ### 1.13.3.
 CloudWatch Events and EventBridge